davidmoten/rxjava2-http/README.md

 * put a `timeout` operator on the Flowable on the client side and `retry`

+The heartbeat option is especially good if a reconnect could mean missed emissions.

 ### Orphan streams on the server

 It's also a good idea to: